shimaaf0uad/project-GAME-X-O/README.md

 This project is released under the MIT License.
 Refer to [LICENSE.md](LICENSE.md) for full terms.

 ## Contact
-For feedback or collaboration, reach out at [your-email@example.com](mailto:your-email@example.com).
+For feedback or collaboration, reach out at [shimaa.fouad002@gmail.com](mailto:shimaa.fouad002@gmail.com).

 ## Credits
-Inspired by traditional Tic-Tac-Toe games, with gratitude to the open-source community for supporting development tools.
+Inspired by traditional project-GAME-X-O games, with gratitude to the open-source community for supporting development tools.